CrazyPickleStudios/Brine2D/README.md

 - Drop user-provided binaries into either:
   - Content/Shaders, or
   - Assets/Shaders
-- Filenames must match the engineís expectation:
+- Filenames must match the engine‚Äôs expectation:
   - SpriteVS.ext and SpritePS.ext
   - ResolveVS.ext and ResolvePS.ext
   - Where ext is one of: .dxil (D3D12), .spv (Vulkan), .msl/.metallib (Metal)